 Industry leaders were unanimous that increased regulatory oversight has given the sector greater credibility.
 This is reflected in time spent on education, working with law enforcement and regulators.
 From the Crypto Defenders Alliance to the FATF’s Private Sector Consultative Forum, firms are working with each other and leading regulators to help shape the direction of travel.
 Many leaders said they’d like to be brought in earlier in the process, and highlighted suspicious report filings (SAR/UTR/STR) as one example of a practice that could be revised for the specific needs of the crypto industry.

 - New hires need to immerse themselves in crypto – fast

 Almost 80% of leaders said crypto experience isn’t essential for financial crime roles.
 At the same time, the survey showed that senior recruits are expected to build networks across the industry, including with banking partners.
 Regulators are also increasingly challenging teams on their crypto knowledge.
 Compliance hires entering the crypto space should therefore be prepared for a steep learning curve.

 As the crypto industry continues to evolve and grow, so does the importance of benchmarking your company against others working in the space.
 You can read the report in full here.

-To keep up-to-date with all things financial compliance, check out our Knowledgebase.
+To keep up-to-date with all things financial compliance, check out our Insights articles.
 Among the key articles you can read are: